 There are two tried-and-true ways to get into optimizing pipeline stock in inventory management.
 Shipping contingencies and calculating EOQ.

 Pipeline inventory is in a bit of a gray area.
 It may be paid for and officially on the buyer’s balance sheet.
-But if issues arise during transit, buyers must rely on a third party to solve the problem.
+But if shipping issues arise during transit, buyers must rely on a third party to solve the problem.

 In situations where goods in transit are slow-moving, lost, late, or not built to spec, have solid contingency plans.
 Decide when to discount or liquidate stock.
-Have a plan in plan in case deliveries are way late (hello, decoupling inventory), etc. Be prepared.
+Have a plan in case deliveries are way late (hello, decoupling inventory), etc. Be prepared.

 Calculate the Economic Order Quantity (EOQ)